stderr-enst/jobefficiency/episodes/01_introduction.md

 Going back to our air-travel analogy, the summation of 1000 numbers shall be equivalent to having a total of 1000 passengers board a large plane.
-When total boarding time counts, an inefficient boarding procedure would involve every passenger loading two carry-on pieces.
+When total boarding time counts, an inefficient boarding procedure would involve every passenger loading two carryon pieces.
 Many of you may have experienced, how stuffing an excessive number of baggage pieces into the overhead compartments can slow things down in the plane's aisles, similar to the overhead due to the 2000 (two for each loop iteration)`bc`sub-processes